MetaMetre/home/index.md

 ![Image](https://github.com/MetaMetre/welcome/blob/master/Images/S16.jpg?raw=true)

--	Only **14,400 М²** total of virtual land under the tower Each М² bring income from all the tower, and from unlimited number of the floors
+-	Only **14,400 М²** total of virtual land UNDER the tower.

+Each М² bring income FROM ALL THE TOWER, and from unlimited number of the floors.

--	**Only 1 ETH cost for first 50 М²**
+-	**Only 1 ETH cost for first 50 М² within INO (Initial NFT Offering)**

-The rest М² will be sold gradually through open auctions
+The rest М² will be sold gradually through open auctions.

--	**Constant increase cost** of each М² till it all would be sold out
+-	**Constant increase cost** of each М² till it all would be SOLD OUT!

--	Next 3-5 years retail sales in Meta Mall will reach a turnover several hundred billion dollars per month
+-	Next 3-5 years retail sales in Meta Mall will reach a turnover several hundred billion dollars per month.

--	The expectable profit of the tower would be around **$1000 per each М²/monthly**
+-	The expectable PROFIT of the tower would be around **$1000 per each М²/monthly**.

 This land would cost more and more than more and more big the mall will be.
-Since the issue of square meters is limited, and demand will exceed supply – the value of NFT will grow endlessly.
+Since the issue of square meters is limited, and demand will exceed supply – the value of NFT will GROW ENDLESSLY.

--  The land sells in INO (Initial NFT Offering) format on the OpenSea platform right now.
-[LINK TO OPENSEA](https://opensea.io/MetaMetre)
+-  The land sells in INO (Initial NFT Offering) format on the OpenSea platform right now: [ON OPENSEA](https://opensea.io/MetaMetre)